sleepy-mistyleaf/ML_FluPRINT/README.md

 - Multimodal data types

 ## Approach
-We used a two-pronged approach to tackle this problem:
+We used a two-pronged approach to tackle this:
-- Prediction: We built and trained two powerful machine learning models, Random Forest and XGBoost, to predict vaccine response.
+- Prediction: We built and trained two ML models, Random Forest and XGBoost, to predict vaccine response.
 - Interpretation: To avoid the "black box" problem, we used a tool called SHAP to understand why our models made their predictions.
-This allows us to identify the most influential biomarkers.

 ## How to run
 This code provides a guide on how databases, such as FluPRINT, can be utilised for vaccine response analysis.
 It can be downloaded and edited as needed.
 The raw data has not been uploaded here but can be easily accessed via the link - https://fluprint.com/#/database-access.